fortinet/terraform-secure-remote-access/README.md

-FortiGate Secure Remote access with Terraform
+FortiGate Secure Remote access with Terraform.

 # Deployment

-> This Script requires the Azure CLI for information on downloading it see the following link: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
+> This script requires the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

 1. Login to Azure with `az login`.<br>
 2. Add your Client ID, Subscription ID and Tenant ID to the Terraform vars.tf.<br>
-3. Adjust the `remote_subnet` and `remote_subnet_netmask` variables to that of your work/home FortiGate subnet range.
+3. Adjust the `remote_subnet` and `remote_subnet_netmask` variables to that of your spoke FortiGate subnet range.
 The default value is `10.100.81.0`.
 4. Run `terraform init`.<br>
 5. Run `terraform apply`.<br>